buildkite/docs/pages/packages/container.md

 The following steps describe the process above:

-1. Copy the following `docker login` command, paste it into your terminal, and modify as required before submitting to log in to your container registry:
+1. Copy the following `docker login` command, paste it into your terminal, and modify as required before running to log in to your container registry:

     ```bash
     docker login packages.buildkite.com/{org.slug}/{registry.slug} -u buildkite -p registry-write-token